The 2021 Annual Meeting proposal submission period has closed. The deadline was June 12, 2020, 11:59 pm (ET).

-Please follow the instructions outlined below carefully as you enter your proposal online.
-The information you provide through the Proposal Submission Site is the primary source of information used by the committees to evaluate your proposal.
+As you enter your proposal online, please carefully follow the instructions outlined on this web page.
+The information you provide through the Proposal Submission Site is the primary source of information used by the Committees to evaluate your proposal.
 There are several steps required to submit a proposal.
 Each step must be completed before your proposal is considered submitted.
-For screenshots of all the steps listed below and additional instructions, download the SOT Proposal Submission Site Instructions.
+For screenshots of the Proposal Submission Site with additional information for completing your proposal, download the SOT Proposal Submission Site Instructions.

 You do not need to be an SOT member to create a Proposal Submission Site account.
 For SOT members, your Proposal Submission Site information is separate from your ToXchange and SOT website credentials.